-The sequential curriculum framework follows a systematic building of skills beginning with understanding how people think (‘Theory of Mind’) in Module 1 Intermediate Level, which establishes the foundation for self-awareness and perspective.
-Although the curriculum lay-out suggests that a child or young person could start at the Advanced Level, we require all children to start at the Intermediate Level.
+The curriculum follows a systematic building of skills: beginning with understanding how people think (‘Theory of Mind’) in Module 1 Intermediate Level, where all children start.
+This establishes the foundation for self-awareness and perspective.

 Our goal is for primary aged children to start the curriculum and follow it through during their school years in line with our proactive approach to social learning.
 We are, however, supporting teenagers and young adults in their social understanding who are engaging positively at the Intermediate Level with benefits being reported.

 The online system is encoded to release Lessons on a weekly basis as part of paced learning.
-While the Lessons are released weekly, the pace of delivery may differ and a single Lesson may be taught over two or more sessions beyond the span of a week; depending on individual learning needs and responsive teaching modifications.
+Delivery may differ and a single Lesson can be taught over two or more sessions beyond the span of a week; depending on individual learning needs and responsive teaching modifications.
 The Lessons are content rich and include a breadth of resource materials that present different manifestations of each concept to facilitate each child’s understanding and application of skills learnt.

 Each child would benefit from being engaged in the curriculum on a regular basis through the year to establish a consistent momentum of social learning.
 This enables the skills and concepts taught to be consolidated and connected.

-The underlying rationale for this is that because social understanding is a cognitively acquired skill (much like an academic subject such as Maths), there is a large amount of complex information that needs to be systematically introduced, expanded on and applied to daily events at school and at home to make it real.
-Without consolidation and internalisation, cognitively acquired concepts and skills are at risk of being misunderstood, misapplied or simply forgotten.
-Like other cognitively acquired skills, social understanding takes time to develop.
+Social understanding is a learnt skill (much like an academic subject such as Maths).
+There is a large amount of complex information that needs to be systematically introduced, expanded on and applied to daily events at school and at home to make it real.
+Without time to consolidate, concepts and skills are at risk of being misunderstood, misapplied or simply forgotten.
+Social understanding takes time to develop.